artemislong/2PIR_resolution_enhancement_CNN_GAN/README.md

 ---
 ## 🧠 Model Training

 These notebooks implement model training experiments for image super-resolution and denoising.
 They support both full image and patch-based training, with outputs in `.npz` format for train-test-validation.
 These notebooks were used for development and quick testing of new training strategies or methods before being converted into Python scripts for training on High-Performance Computing Cluster at Tufts University.
+Full scripts and training/validation pipeline is not included in this repository.

 ```plaintext
 ├── model_training/